enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions-in-studio.md

 ## Practice

-Complete the code below such that the function called "addBonusDamage" will **combine** the original damage with bonus damage.
+Complete the code below such that the function called `addBonusDamage` will **combine** the original damage with bonus damage.

 ```lua
 function ???(a,b)